alphacep/vosk-space/adaptation.md

 ## Updating words and the vocabulary in the big models

-You can rebuild the graph in the big models.
-For that you need to do the following:
+You can rebuild the graph in some of the big models (Aspire EN, Daanzu En, Russian, German, French).
+Some of the models like Indian English are not available for update yet because we didn't share all the necessary files.

+To update the graph you need to do the following:

 1. Prepare the lexicon in the Kaldi format
 2. Prepare the language model with the generic one interpolated with the domain-specific one